 Dilemmas are conundrums, tight spots, predicaments--tough choices between the proverbial rock and the hard place.
 Here are recurrent dilemmas, of particular interest, that resist all efforts to spirit them away.
 Their predictability does not stop them from being painful at times, debilitating at others, but dilemma-centered political analysis can nevertheless be of great value in diagnosing difficulties and in assessing strategic alternatives.
 Anticipating dilemmas and getting a handle on how others in similar situations have dealt with them can thus assist in strategic planning—a prerequisite to effective management of dilemmas.
 Discovering similar dilemmas in seemingly different situations can yield insights about the challenges of leadership and about political persuasion more generally.
 And it can also help make sense of seemingly inconsistent pronouncements by would-be political leaders who claim to know what’s good for us.

-(I wanted in this space to provide an example of another dilemma-driven anomalous communication but didn’t want to interrupt the flow of the introduction.
-That was my dilemma and this is my example.
-Sorry for the interruption.)

 Strategies

 Of parallel interest to dilemmas are the strategic alternatives available to political actors.
 Strategizing involves means-end considerations about how best to realize goals, overcome obstacles and exploit opportunities.
 Or, as Marshall Ganz put it far more succinctly, “it is how we turn what we have into what we need to get what we want.”
 (Ganz, 2004, P. 181).